Mickey 17: Plot

 In 2050, to escape the global reach of a murderous loan shark, Mickey Barnes and his friend Timo join a spaceship crew to colonize the ice planet Niflheim.
 Timo becomes a shuttle pilot, while Mickey joins as an "Expendable", a controversial job involving extremely dangerous tasks, with death resulting in a new clone of him with restored memories being created through a process called "reprinting".
 During the voyage, a romance develops between Mickey and security agent Nasha.

 Four years later, the spaceship arrives at Niflheim.
-After experimenting on and sacrificing multiple iterations of Mickey, the ship's scientists develop a vaccine for the planet's pathogens.
-The seventeenth Mickey is sent to capture one of native lifeforms dubbed "Creepers", (Note: Entertainment writer Ty Burr described the creepers as "a cross between a buffalo and a microscopic water bear.") but falls into a fissure.
+After experimenting on and sacrificing multiple iterations of Mickey, the ship's scientists develop a vaccine for the planet's viral pathogens.
+The seventeenth Mickey is sent to capture one of the native lifeforms dubbed "Creepers", (Note: Entertainment writer Ty Burr described the creepers as "a cross between a buffalo and a microscopic water bear.") but falls into a fissure.
 Timo retrieves Mickey's valuable flamethrower but, out of convenience, leaves Mickey to die.
 The Creepers swarm Mickey, but instead of eating him, they carry him to the surface.

-Mickey returns to the ship and is surprised to find an aggressive (Note: Mickey 18's aggressive nature may be explained by a scene near the beginning of the movie: when Mickey 18 is being printed, an employee trips over a cord and unplugs part of the printer from Mickey's memory brick.
-Dorothy approaches the touchscreen on the side of the printer which displays text that reads "RISK OF CORRUPTION", and then resumes the upload.
-Mickey 17 also recalls Nasha saying that there had been personality variance in previous iterations.)
-Mickey 18 has been printed.
+Mickey returns to the ship and is surprised to find an aggressive Mickey 18 has been printed.
 The expedition's leader, politician Kenneth Marshall, has sworn that in the event of "Multiples" of clones, all clones will be eliminated.
 (Note: Flashbacks explain that the first case of multiples involved a psychopathic serial killer, causing a moral panic.
 During subsequent hearings, Preston stated that the soul is indivisible and so multiples are "soulless abominations", and Marshall echoes that multiples are "Satan's work".)
 As a result, Mickey 18 attempts to kill Mickey 17, but 17 suggests they secretly rotate duties and deaths to survive.
 The two are interrupted when they witness Timo selling flamethrower fuel as drugs.
 Furious at Timo's abuses, Mickey 18 tries to kill Timo, but relents when they are interrupted by Nasha.
 18 leaves with Nasha, while 17 is taken to dinner with Marshall, his wife Ylfa, and security agent Kai.
 At the dinner, Mickey 17 reacts severely to being fed experimental vat-grown meat and painkillers.
 Kai saves Mickey 17 from being executed and brings him to her quarters, but Mickey 17 flees back to Nasha when Kai attempts to seduce him.